zaracooper/blog/content/posts/hugo-github-portfolio.md

     ./deploy.sh "Deploy the first version of my portfolio site”
     ```

-# Step 6: Host your site on GitHub pages
+# Step 6: Host your site on GitHub Pages
 If you’re unfamiliar with or interested in Github User Pages you could read about them [here](https://help.github.com/en/articles/user-organization-and-project-pages#user--organization-pages).

 We’re going to be hosting the portfolio we created on a **User Page** which will be found at the `<USERNAME>.github.io` URL.
 We’ll be hosting directly from the **master**  branch of the `<USERNAME>.github.io` repo we created in step 5.
 To do this: